Ronquières inclined plane: Description

 Each caisson has a 5,200-tonne counterweight running in the trough below the rails, which permits the caisson to be moved independently of the other.
-Each caisson is pulled by 8 cables wound by capstans located at the top end of the inclined plane.
+Each caisson is pulled by eight cables wound by capstans at the top end of the inclined plane.
 Each cable is 1480 m long.
 Each caisson can be moved between the two canal levels at a speed of 1.2 m/s, taking about 22 minutes.
 It takes 50 minutes in total to pass through the 1800 m of the entire structure, including the raised canal bridge at the top end.